 Recently, some Facebook users were contacted by Facebook and asked whether they would like to merge their “fan-pages” with their personal pages.
 This would turn their “fans” into “subscribers.”
 Here, the logic given by Facebook was that the user would only have to post all his/her content in one place.
 Also, the user could determine which content was “public,” (i.e., subscribers, the world, etc.,) and which he/she would like to keep only for his/her “friends.”

 Is it possible to go back to the earlier system if I don‘t like the new system?

-Does using Facebook become easy with the new system?
+Does using Facebook becomes easy with the new system?

 Well, obviously it is easy to update one page instead of two pages.
-Also, if you are an avid user of Facebook via mobile, now it is more easy to use Facebook.
-Before merger, you would have to email photos to a specific email address and hope they made it.
+Also, if you are an avid user of Facebook via mobile, now it is easier to use Facebook.
+Before the merger, you would have to email photos to a specific email address and hope they made it.

 1. Quality content:

 Now everyone on your page is not your close friend to whom you can say or tell anything.
 Your audience is large.
 Therefore, it is in your interest if you post more quality content.
 You fans are maybe different from your friends.
 Some of your posts may not be relevant for people who have not met you personally.
 Therefore, you need to exercise your discretion and post that what is relevant to all fans on your page.

 2. More utility of Facebook app on Smartphone for tagging and geo-tagging:

 Now Facebook app for your Android phone will be more useful.
 Earlier, if you were away from your laptop when you wanted to share content, those on your “fan page” got the short end of the stick.
 With the merged page, you can have thousands of subscribers (formerly fans) in addition to your “friends” who now can see your content in real time, tagged and geo-tagged, as long as I make sure the content is public.